mbsimonovic/terraform-aws-service-catalog/core-concepts.md

        Line](https://blog.gruntwork.io/a-comprehensive-guide-to-authenticating-to-aws-on-the-command-line-63656a686799) for
        instructions.

-    1. **GitHub Authentication**: All of Gruntwork code lives in GitHub, and as most of the repos are private, you must authenticate to GitHub to be able to access the code.
+    1. **GitHub Authentication**: All of Gruntwork's code lives in GitHub, and as most of the repos are private, you must authenticate to GitHub to be able to access the code.
 For Terraform, we recommend using Git / SSH URLs and using SSH keys for authentication.
 See [How to get access to the Gruntwork Infrastructure as Code Library](https://gruntwork.io/guides/foundations/how-to-use-gruntwork-infrastructure-as-code-library#get_access)